Frequently asked questions (FAQs)

 Self-isolation means that you must avoid contact with other people to avoid spreading the virus, so we will be unable to visit anyone who is self-isolating.

 In circumstances such as, routine repairs, we will look to rearrange the appointment for a time when you are well again.
 This is so that we can play our own part in stopping the virus spreading and help protect our tenants, staff and contractors from the infection.

 In the case of serious emergencies we will liaise with other services, for example the health, fire, or police services, as necessary and on a case-by-case basis to help ensure your safety whilst not putting anyone else at risk.

 If one of our repairs operative is attending your home they will be asking you a few questions before they enter your property.
-You will be asked if you have any of the following symptoms: a new continuous cough; a fever and a high temperature or are experiencing difficulty breathing.
-We will also ask if you have made the decision to self-isolate or been told to self-isolate by 111 or by a medical professional.
+You will be asked if you have any of the following symptoms: a new continuous cough; a fever and a high temperature, loss of taste or smell, or are experiencing difficulty breathing.
+We will also ask if you have been told to self-isolate by 111 or by a medical professional.
 These questions are necessary so we can limit the risk of the virus to other tenants, our staff and our contractors.

 All of our employees are fully aware of the current requirements.
 They are undertaking additional health and safety procedures to ensure that the highest possible hygiene standards are maintained, throughout every aspect of our service including visiting and working in your home.